Spring Break ON THE FARM

 SUPERVISION

-Two staff chaperones from Hillel are required to attend with each group.
-These staff members become part of the program team and assist with program support while farming, learning, cooking, and during down time.
+Two staff chaperones from each university are required to attend.
+These staff members are integrated in the program team and assist with program support while farming, learning, cooking, and during down time.
 Chaperones do not pay a participant fee but their full participation and support is required.

 COVID-19 PROTOCOLS

-All students and staff are required to be fully vaccinated and boosted, and to get a PCR test 24-48 hours before departure.
-Urban Adamah will provide rapid antigen tests on site should the need arise to test.
-If any students test positive during the program, they will be provided with accommodations on the farm to isolate.
+All students and staff are required to be fully vaccinated and boosted.
+Participants and staff are expected to take rapid tests upon arrival which they must bring themselves.
+Urban Adamah will provide rapid antigen tests on site should the need to test arise during the program.
+If any students test positive during the week, they will be provided with accommodations on the farm to isolate.
+Protocols subject to change based on local COVID-19 levels.

 Fees & Booking